ptomato/talks/guadec2022/README.md

 <!--
     On that note, I'd like to end by acknowledging everyone who helped in any way with GJS in GNOME 42 and 43!

-    Here's the license; you may reuse bits of this presentation as-is, with attribution, and not for commercial use.
+    Here's the license for this slide deck; you may reuse bits as-is, with attribution, and not for commercial use.

     Now it's time for...
 -->